bsabardu/Converter/README.md

-# Convertisseur
+# Converter

-Simple Euro / XX Convert in React
+Simple Euro / XX Converter in React

 Convert rates are stored in local through a json file.